a4vgx7b2M/gaggiuino-esp32-loader/README.md

 ## Disclaimer
 I do not own the Gaggiuino project and am not affiliated with it in any capacity.
 The official Gaggiuino GitHub is linked above.
 All credit for the underlying project goes to zer0-bit/vsparxx and the rest of the Gaggiuino team.
 This project was simply out of interest and a desire to avoid purchasing from the official suppliers.
 This project is released in a non-commercial capacity and complies with the Gaggiuino CC-BY-NC 4.0 license

+## Preparing to install
+If coming from a pre-v.616ea70 release, make sure you OTA update your STM32 with the appropriate binary.
+I have reuploaded them to this projects "Releases" from the official Github for ease of access and also as an archive (As old files were recently purged from the official Github).

 ## Software Installation
 Download the attached file named gaggiuino_full_v6655d6d.bin